 Do Bunion Splints Cure Bunions?

-Bunions form due to an imbalance in the alignment of certain joints and bones in the foot.
-This imbalance may occur as a result of years of pressure on the foot.
-That’s why individuals who wear high heels or other tight-fitting shoes on a regular basis will often experience bunions.
-Alternatively, some individuals have a genetic predisposition to developing bunions.
+Bunions are bony lumps on the side of one’s toe due to an imbalance in the alignment of specific joints and bones in the foot.
+This imbalance may occur due to years of pressure on the foot.
+That’s why individuals who wear high heels or other tight-fitting shoes regularly will often experience bunions.
+Alternatively, some individuals have a genetic predisposition to developing bunions or can create them due to traumatic injuries from sports or other physical activities.

 Regardless of how a bunion forms, once it does, it will not get better with time.
 Instead, bunions tend only to get worse over the years until they’re removed.
-The reality is, palliative treatments like bunion splints, pads, cushions, and special footwear act as relative “band-aids.”
+In reality, palliative treatments like bunion splints, pads, cushions, and particular footwear act as relative “band-aids.”
 So while these products may provide an individual with some pain relief in a given moment, they don’t offer long-term solutions to bunion pain.

 Treating Bunion Pain for Good

-The only way to get rid of a bunion permanently is to undergo a surgical procedure.
-This might seem like a drastic step, but, thankfully, minimally invasive bunion surgery is quick, safe, effective, and less painful than traditional surgery.
+Bunion splints might help to alleviate some of the pain associated with bunions temporarily, but the only way to permanently remove a bunion is to undergo a surgical procedure.
+Unfortunately, bunion surgery is widely considered one of the most painful surgeries one can experience and often includes a lengthy and challenging recovery period post-operation.
+The good news is that minimally invasive surgery at clinics like Northwest Surgery Center can be a safe and effective alternative to traditional bunion removal surgery.
+Minimally invasive procedures are also faster and less painful than conventional surgery, making them the perfect option for those suffering from uncomfortable bunions and looking for fast pain relief.
 Unlike bunion removal procedures of the past, modern surgeons can remove a bunion in an outpatient procedure that takes less than an hour.
-What’s more, the surgery leaves minimal scarring and most patients are able to walk around and drive home afterward.
-Bunion surgery is the perfect solution for individuals who are fed up with bunion pain and ineffective over-the-counter treatments.
+Moreover, the surgery leaves minimal scarring, and most patients can walk around and drive home afterward.
+Bunion surgery is the perfect solution for individuals fed up with bunion pain and ineffective over-the-counter treatments.

 Bunion Splints for Post-Operative Care

-In general terms, recovery post-bunion surgery is relatively light after minimally invasive surgery.
-Patients are usually able to return to their daily routine fairly quickly, though they may experience some discomfort following the surgery.
-Though bunion splints aren’t able to cure bunions, they do provide some value for individuals recovering from bunion surgery.
-Indeed, bunion splints can help maintain the correct alignment of the foot after the procedure, stretch key ligaments and tendons, and even help break apart scar tissue.
-In this specific instance, bunion splints can be a great help for individuals looking to increase their range of motion and get back to living their normal lives as soon as possible after bunion surgery.
+Generally, recovery post-bunion surgery is relatively light after minimally invasive surgery.
+Patients can usually return to their daily routine quickly, though they may experience discomfort following the surgery.
+Though bunion splints can’t cure bunions, they do provide some value for individuals recovering from bunion surgery.
+Indeed, bunion splints can help maintain the correct foot alignment after the procedure, stretch critical ligaments and tendons, and even help break apart scar tissue.
+In this instance, bunion splints can significantly help individuals looking to increase their range of motion and return to living their everyday lives as soon as possible after bunion surgery.

-At Northwest Surgery Center, our team uses the most advanced methods and sophisticated tools to ensure positive outcomes for all of our patients.
-We specialize in treating foot pain issues, and we can help you address problems like bunions, corns, hammertoes, and heel spurs.
-Contact us here for more information or to schedule a free consultation.
+At Northwest Surgery Center, our expert team of medical professionals uses the most advanced methods and sophisticated tools to ensure positive outcomes for all our patients.
+We specialize in treating foot pain issues, and we can help you address problems like bunions, corns, hammertoes, and heel spurs using minimally invasive surgery that is fast, safe, and effective.